dbos-inc/dbos-docs/docs/index.md

 You should build your next backend application with Operon because:

 - **It's simple**.
 Write your business logic using only functions.
 Do all your state management in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It makes reliability easy**.
-Even if you have to reboot your server, your workflows [will always resume where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
+Even if you have to reboot your server, your workflows [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
 - **It's made for DBOS**.
 Starting early next year, you can deploy any Operon application to DBOS's new cloud platform built on our revolutionary, scalable, and secure [cloud-native operating system](https://dbos.dev).

 To get started with Operon today in less than five minutes, check out our [quickstart](./getting-started/quickstart)!